flother/landnr/README.md

 Minimal data on Icelandic landnúmer.

 A landnúmer is a unique identifer for each plot of land containing a building;
-every building in the country has one of these ids.
+every such plot in the country has one of these ids.
 They're maintained by Þjóðskrá, the National Registry of Iceland.

+Each building in the country can be uniquely identified by its street address and landnúmer.
+This data package contains a record for each building; a landnúmer is not necessarily unique (if there are three buildings on a plot of land, for example, the buildings will share the landnúmer) but the combination of street address and landnúmer is.

 This file is a version of the Staðfangaskrá (address registry) provided by Þjóðskrá, whittled down to a bare minimum.
 Each record contains a landnúmer, its